 American hospitals lose millions of dollars each year because of stolen, lost, and misplaced equipment.
-This reality is not only costly, but also effects patient care because staff spend too much time searching for equipment.
+This reality is not only costly but also impacts patient care as staff are spending too much time searching for equipment.

 In this post, you’ll learn more about the four reasons why hospital equipment goes missing and how real-time location system (RTLS) technology can be a vital tool in preventing such expensive losses.